sartu01/dhkalign/docs/SECURITY.md

 > Do not store secrets or raw user text in browser storage.
 Encryption with hardcoded keys (e.g., fallbacks) is prohibited.

 ### Backend Security

+**Reality note**: The backend is not publicly reachable.
+All examples assume calls arrive via the Cloudflare Worker.
+Direct origin access is disabled in production.

 #### Rate Limiting